Introduction

 ✅ Start now: Paste the PlantUML code above into PlantUML Live and see your ride-sharing flow come to life in seconds.

-Add hide footbox to remove footer.
+hide footboxto remove footer. -

-Customize colors: skinparam sequenceMessageBackgroundColor #E0F7FA
+skinparam sequenceMessageBackgroundColor #E0F7FA -

 Export as PNG/SVG/PDF for reports or presentations.